Warrants to seize and sell property

 Until the land is sold, you can apply for an instalment order at the court where the original judgment order was made.

-If you get an instalment order tell the sheriff.
-Any further action by the sheriff or the creditor about that debt is stopped.
+If you get an instalment order, tell the sheriff.
+Any further action by the sheriff or the creditor about that debt is stopped while an instalment order is in force and you are complying with it.

 You should add the legal costs of the attempted sale of the land onto the judgment debt in your application for an instalment order.